The Wraith’s Return

 End of Excerpt

-The Wraith’s Return is currently available in digital format only:
+The Wraith’s Return is available in the following formats:

 ISBN: 978-1-962707-33-6